akashkataria766/Sky-Sense/README.md

 > A personal AI-powered platform focused on learning, thinking, and decision support.

-Sky Sense is a Progressive Web App currently under active development.
+Sky Sense is a personal AI platform currently under active development.

 The project explores a more focused and personalized approach to AI interaction, combining conversational assistance with structured user experiences and long-term personalization.